heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 address of the email server.
 Then, it will use the IP address to send the email to the email server.

+### Common DNS records

+The DNS holds what are called DNS records.
+These records are used to map a domain name to an IP address.
+There are many types of DNS records.
+The most common ones are:

+- `NS`: This record specifies the name servers for a given domain name.
+- `CNAME`: This record specifies an alias for a given domain name.
+- `A`: This record specifies the IP address of a given domain name (IPv4).
+- `AAAA`: This record specifies the IP address of a given domain name (IPv6).

+In this course, you will learn to use a few of these records.

 ## Electronic messaging protocols: SMTP, POP3 and IMAP

 There are three main protocols used for electronic messaging:

-- SMTP
+- SMTP (Simple Mail Transfer Protocol)
-- POP3
+- POP3 (Post Office Protocol)
-- IMAP
+- IMAP (Internet Message Access Protocol)

 You could use any email clients (called Mail User Agents (MUA) in the RFCs) such as Thunderbird, Gmail or Outlook to use these protocols.
+They will send and receive emails from an email server (called Mail Transfer Agent (MTA) in the RFCs).

 ### SMTP